PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 ### Off-Campus

-When off-campus and not using a VPN, one cannot ssh to the head nodes of the RC clusters.
-Because of this we must modify the on-campus procedure described above.
+When off-campus and not using a VPN, one cannot `ssh` to the head node of a Research Computing cluster.
+Because of this, we must modify the on-campus procedure described above.
 For users with an account on one of the large clusters (not Adroit, not Nobel) one can use `tigressgateway` as a proxyjump server:

 <p align="center"><img src="https://tigress-web.princeton.edu/~jdh4/multiplexed_connection.png" align="center"></p>

 Step 1: On your **local machine** (laptop/desktop) make these directories and set the permissions: